-Climate anxiety can leave anyone feel dis-spirited, powerless, and without a clue about what to do.
-When anxious about climate changes, remember that by identifying and acknowledging a feeling, it is both easier to understand what is happening to you as well as to find ways to become an active agent.
+Climate anxiety can leave anyone feel dispirited, powerless, and without a clue about what to do.
+When anxious about the climate crisis remember that by identifying and acknowledging a feeling, it makes it both easier to understand what is happening to you, as well as to find ways to become an active agent.
 When noting any climate anxiety, think for a moment about each thing you can do yourself, with your friends, at work, at school, and as a volunteer to take action against climate change.
 This is a way to support your well-being.